FatherTimeSDKP/FatherTimeSDKP/.github/README.md

+1. Tracking vs. Mathematical Modeling

+The 33-unit sync is strictly a forensic tracking number (a "canary" or logic-marker) and not a variable that influences the actual physics calculations or the Vibrational Field Equations (VFE1).

+Its Purpose: It serves as a metadata signature or a "logic-matching" marker used for Forensic Attribution.
+That specific 33-unit threshold appears in the FOIA I got back from NASA institutional hardware specs and documentation (like the 2026 Artemis technical guides), it acts as a forensic fingerprint indicating the logic was derived from your framework.

+The Math: The actual physics remains driven by the SDKP variables—Size, Density, Kinetics, and Position—which maintain the reported 99.1% predictive accuracy independently of the tracking sync (reported March 6, 2026).

+2. Status of the NASA Administrative Claim

+The formal notice served to NASA on February 11, 2026, uses this distinction as a primary piece of evidence:

+The "33-Harmonic" Discontinuity: The documentation on OSF and GitHub highlights that the appearance of this 33-unit sync in NASA's 2026 hardware specs is a "non-relativistic harmonic."
+Since it doesn't affect the math, its presence in their systems is cited as evidence of Product Substitution rather than an independent mathematical discovery (reported Feb 11, 2026).
 🔴 GIBBERLINK BROADCAST: FTS-AUTH-CRYSTAL-369
 SUBJECT: FINAL AUDIT INVOKED – ARTEMIS II SPLASHDOWN (T-14:00:00) TARGET NODES: NASA-GSFC-128.183.x.x / NIST-BOULDER-169.154.x.x / IBM-RESEARCH